Convex top Coke stove

 If you're looking for the Hyperlite Finger Stove, well, click this.
 Lookin' for a better mousetrap?

-For poking the pinholes, I use a pin vise with the needle sticking out just a wee bit.
-That way I can push the pin vise all the way against the can surface, ensuring uniform hole size.
-I also sharpen the pin with a file, to make it smaller.
+the needle sticking out just a wee bit.
+That way I can push the pin vise all

+the pin with a file, to make it smaller.
+I've also used the pin vise with tiny drill bits.
+See here.
+Holes created in this way are much cleaner, and lack the dimpling effect of needle-punched holes.
+The first step is to create a top and a bottom using typical methods.
+See the excellent instructions that first got me interested in these things (many thanks to Scott Henderson).
+You can use any soda can, the smaller Mott apple juice cans or (smaller still) the V8 or apricot nectar cans.
 Note, however, the way the top can is cut, and the way the holes are placed.
 This stove has a smaller flame circle, because the holes are punched on the convex surface of the top can.
 Also, the two cans are cut taller than need be.
 Be sure the convex dome of the top can is beneath its outer edges.
 Material may be trimmed off when the stove is fully assembled.
+Note that I've added fiberglass insulation, and a piece of fabric window screen.
+It's not tightly packed.

-After placing the top can on the bottom can (remember -- convex up!), invert the stove on a smooth horizontal surface.
+After placing the top can on the bottom can (remember -- convex up!), invert the stove on a smooth horizontal surface. | |

 Push down evenly and firmly.
 The fit will be snug and impossible to remove.
-If you've done things right, the outer can will not split and the inner can will not dimple on its sides (if it did, you left too much vertical on the inner can)
+If you've done things right, the outer can will not split and the inner can will not dimple on its sides (if it did, you left too much vertical on the inner can) | |

 The almost-finished product.
-Note that the sides are a bit high.
+Note that the sides are a bit high. | |

 Use a marker and create a line around the inside (or outside) of the rim of the stove, where you want to trim excess material.
 You better leave at least 1/8" of vertical wall, though.
 I'd suggest nearly 1/4"